Mobile Broadband Information

 Does Cricket restrict the types of devices that customers can use with its mobile broadband Internet access service?

-Cricket customers may use compatible Cricket authorized 3G or 4G basic phones, smartphones, or tablets with our mobile broadband Internet access service, so long as the devices do not harm our network or other users.
+Cricket customers may use compatible Cricket authorized 4G basic phones, smartphones, or tablets with our mobile broadband Internet access service, so long as the devices do not harm our network or other users.
 These devices must also be used in a manner consistent with our Terms and Conditions of Service, Acceptable Use Policy and other policies.
 Consumers will need to ensure that the device they wish to attach is FCC-approved and compatible with the technology used in our mobile network.

 Cricket has adopted the following network optimization practices designed to provide a consistent, high-quality service experience for all of our customers using our mobile broadband Internet access service.
 These optimization practices have the added benefit of reducing the amount of data customers transmit, which helps preserve their monthly high-speed data allowances.
 To maximize these benefits, optimization is active at all times for the data traffic described below.
 Cricket does not optimize data traffic based on the particular source or content of the traffic or the specific application used to access the traffic.
 Additionally, these optimization practices do not apply to encrypted video or live video chat, nor do they affect videos or images that a customer sends or receives through a messaging application or as an attachment to an email.